-\begin{IEEEbiography}[{ }]{Sudip Das} joined the Indian Statistical Institute in a research position of its Computer Vision and Pattern Recognition Unit at Kolkata after obtaining his B. Tech degree in Computer Science and Engineering from the West Bengal University of Technology (WBUT), India, in 2017.
-His principal area of research focuses on the relevant problems of Unsupervised Leaning, Curriculum Learning, Transfer Learning and Domain Adaptation.
+\begin{IEEEbiography}[{ }]{Sudip Das} is a Senior Research Engineer in the department of Driving Software and Systems (DSW) at Valeo in India.
+He worked at Indian Statistical Institute in a research position in its Computer Vision and Pattern Recognition Unit at Kolkata after obtaining his B. Tech degree in Computer Science and Engineering from the West Bengal University of Technology (WBUT), India, in 2017.
+His principal area of research focuses on the relevant problems of Unsupervised Leaning, Curriculum Learning, Transfer Learning, and Domain Adaptation.
 He is also passionate to work on the various problems of autonomous driving.
-In particular, he did some research in Computer Vision, with the goal of Detecting, Segmenting and Pose Estimating of objects in Images or videos. \end{IEEEbiography} -2\baselineskip plus -1fil
+In particular, his research interests include Computer Vision and deep learning, with the goal of Detecting, Segmenting, and Pose Estimating of objects in Images or videos.